Pedong: Flora and fauna

 Pedong is rich in avifauna.
 Various species of Himalayan and lowland birds can be seen around Pedong.

 Healthcare

 Pedong Rural Hospital, with 30 beds, is the major government medical facility in the Kalimpong II CD block.
 There are primary health centres at Gitdubling (with 6 beds) and Algarah (with 2 beds).

 Infrastructure

-Pedong is well connected with roads as the only medium of transport in Hills.
-Power and mobile network outage is almost common every day.
+Pedong is well connected with roads as the only medium of transport.
+Power and mobile network outage is common, almost daily.
 A very poor connectivity when compared to other small towns.
-Only few network providers are available mainly Airtel, Vi & BSNL.
-Scarcity of drinking water can be experienced in summer as usual in Darjeeling & Kalimpong.
+Only a few network providers are available, mainly Airtel, Vi, Jio, and BSNL.
+Scarcity of drinking water can be experienced in summer, as is usual in Darjeeling & Kalimpong.